Ajinkya-K09/CapacityPlanner/ReadMe.txt

 	- E.g : #issueNumber-issueName

 Creating a Pull Request
-	- Developed pull request should target none other than dev branch
 	- Pull request name should be same as issue name
 	- E.g (PullRequestName) : #issueNumber-issueName